Yankees vs. Blue Jays Player Props Betting Odds

 Torres Stats

-- Torres will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .263 with a double and two walks.
+- Torres will look for his fifth straight game with a hit in this matchup.
+During his last five outings he is hitting .263 with a double and three walks.

 Torres Recent Games